Install WordPress on Ubuntu using WordOps

 Installing WordPress on Ubuntu server

 I’ve already setup and configured an Ubuntu cloud server on Google cloud just for this purpose(will be deleted afterwards).
 You can do the same or what suits best for you.
-If you want to go with a cloud server, you can check this tutorial to help you setup a Linux machine on cloud.
 Of course, you can do on a VM and on your local machine as well to test it.

 The process is quite straightforward.
 Run this command to install the WordOps script with tools.
 Installation will prompt you to enter your name and email.